SOP H100: IRB Functions and Responsibilities

 - An IRB must conduct continuing review of approved research at intervals appropriate to the degree of risk.
 Full board research requires continuing review at intervals not less than once per year.
-GS will evaluate the need for and conduct continuing review for expedited and exempt research as required by current regulation.
+GS will evaluate the need for and conduct continuing review for expedited research as required by current regulation.

 - An IRB has the authority to suspend or terminate approved research that is not being conducted in accordance with the IRB’s requirements, or that has been associated with unexpected serious harm to subjects.

 - Any suspension or termination of approval must include a statement of the reason for the IRB action and must be reported promptly to the investigator, appropriate institutional officials, and where required, HHS or FDA.

 - Research approved by the IRB may be subject to further review and approval or disapproval by institutional officials.
 However, institutional officials may not approve the conduct of human subject research covered by HHS regulations that has not been approved by the IRB.

 - The IRB reviews all research involving human subjects conducted by faculty, staff and/or students of Georgia Southern University.
 In addition, any research or related activity that involves the use of Georgia Southern University time, facilities, resources, and/or students is covered by these IRB policies.

 - Human subjects research sponsored by an outside agency that utilize Georgia Southern University resources are considered to be under the auspices of both Georgia Southern University and the outside agency.
 In this case, approval (or in some cases cooperation) must be obtained from committees for the protection of human subjects of both Georgia Southern University and the outside agency unless a single IRB or IRB authorization agreement (reliance agreement) is in place.